 Koala Trap training course delivered

-In recent weeks, this cheeky chap thought he'd go strut his stuff at the local Uralla Golf Club.
-Here's some images shared with us of koalas "captured" on the golf links.
+KU 2134 320Watch out!
+Koalas are about.
+Towards the end of last year, this cheeky chap thought he'd go strut his stuff at the local Uralla Golf Club.

 Koalas are now officially listed as Endangered.
 Vehicle strike is a key threat and has played a big part of their decline.
 It is one of the most frequently reported causes of injury and death for koalas brought into care by wildlife rehabilitation groups.